 findpattern is a regular expression to locate in the history entry.

-replacepatern is the text to use to replace the matching entry.
+replacepattern is the text to use to replace the matching entry.

 `Linux cli` Back Ticks - Execute cli and return exit code

 This will Execute the the linux command line and returns the exit code of the last command